 Our Authority Board Members

-- Mary Lou Bullard of White Springs, is a librarian at the White Springs Public Library.
+- Mary Lou Bullard, Vice Chair of White Springs, is a retired librarian from the White Springs Public Library.

 - Megan Carter of White Springs, is a county planning and the grant coordinator for North Florida Professional Services Inc.

 - John Cloyd of Jasper, is a retired dairy farmer.

 - Lowell Klepper of Jennings, is a retired supervisory engineer.